The current arrangement

 Appendix: answers to questions about the ring-road bus hub

 How would this affect me when I need to drive in the city?

 Traffic signals would make clear to road users which turns are permitted at each of the junctions on the inner ring road.
 At the Catholic Church junction, for instance, Hills Rd inbound traffic would be permitted only to to turn left; outbound traffic would be permitted to go straight on or turn right.
 Filter arrows on the traffic lights would make this clear.

 People would still be able to park their cars at the multi-storey car parks for the foreseeable future (in part because the City Council is heavily dependent on the revenues from these car parks).
 Streets within the inner ring road would still be accessible for residents, buses (with size/weight restrictions on roads between Emmanuel St and Magdalene St) and licensed taxis.

 Won’t this require people to make long detours to drive across the city?

 The ring road is 6.5km in circumference.
 Driving at an average speed of 25km/h (16mph), a complete circuit would take 15 minutes.
 50% of trips would be unchanged if the ring road were one-way.
 Only 17% of trips would be 10–15 minutes longer following the ring road, and most of those could be shortened by choosing a different route.

 The question is whether adding no more than 15 minutes to a small percentage of trips is a fair and reasonable imposition.

 There isn’t a solution that will make it no less convenient to drive and better for buses.
 Improving bus reliability requires a reduction in car traffic.
-That incentivises more people to use buses and ensures they experience a better service.
+That will incentivise more people to use buses and ensure they experience a better service.
 More people using buses makes it possible to run more frequent services to more places for more hours of the day.
 That makes taking the bus a viable, even attractive, alternative to driving.
 This is the virtuous cycle we need to set in motion.